DenverCoder1/unedit-for-reddit/README.md

 ## Changes in 3.9.0

--   Support for edited submission on Reddit Redesign on page of submission, list view, and popup view
+-   Support for edited submissions on Reddit Redesign on submission pages, list view, and popup view
 -   Displays how long ago submissions were edited on Redesign since Reddit doesn't display this information
 -   Minor code refactoring and added comments